openedx/xblock-lti-consumer/README.rst

 Installation
 ============

-The LTI Consumer XBlock is installed as by default on every Open edX instance.
+The LTI Consumer XBlock is installed by default on every Open edX instance.

-For details regarding how to deploy a different version, see the "`Installing extra xblocks and requirements`_" section of Tutor documentation.
+For details on how to deploy a different version, see the "`Installing extra XBlocks and requirements`_" section of the Tutor documentation.

-.. _Installing extra xblocks and requirements: https://docs.tutor.edly.io/configuration.html#installing-extra-xblocks-and-requirements
+.. _Installing extra XBlocks and requirements: https://docs.tutor.edly.io/configuration.html#installing-extra-xblocks-and-requirements

 Enabling in Studio
 ------------------